hyperfield/pyappexec/README.md

 **Logging**
 - `log_console` and `log_level` in `[<OS>:main]` control console output; the GUI always captures stdout/stderr internally.
+- The launcher also writes rotating logs (5 MB x 3 files) under the user's log directory: `%LOCALAPPDATA%\PyAppExec\logs\pyappexec.log` on Windows, `~/Library/Logs/PyAppExec/pyappexec.log` on macOS, and `$XDG_STATE_HOME/pyappexec/pyappexec.log` or `~/.local/state/pyappexec/pyappexec.log` on Linux.
 - The GUI writes its combined output to a log file next to `pyappexec.ini` named `.pyappexec_gui.log`.
 If you bundle PyAppExec into a macOS `.app`, the log lives inside the bundle at `Your.app/Contents/MacOS/.pyappexec_gui.log` unless you relocate it.
 For CLI runs, redirect stdout/stderr as desired.

 ## Configuration

 PyAppExec is driven entirely by `pyappexec.ini`.
 Each operating system gets its own pair of sections: `[Linux:main]` and `[Linux:requirements]`, `[Windows:main]` and `[Windows:requirements]`, and so on.
-Keep the INI alongside your Python application (like the sample `test2/pyappexec.ini`) so relative paths resolve naturally; PyAppExec automatically discovers it when launched from the project root.
+Keep the INI alongside your Python application (like the sample `pyappexec.ini`) so relative paths resolve naturally; PyAppExec automatically discovers it when launched from the project root.

 ### Main section